 “Unconscious bias” occurs when recruiters favor one applicant over another due to their prejudices.
 Candidates and employees who find themselves victims of unconscious bias suffer declines in morale, productivity, and general happiness at work.

 Everyone has unconscious biases, and unfortunately, these biases often make their way into the hiring process.
-When candidates are applying for jobs, 78% view diversity and inclusion as a competitive advantage.
-Doing your part to eliminate bias is not only the right thing to do but will also improve your hiring process and help you attract top talent.
+When candidates are applying for jobs, 80% view diversity and inclusion as a competitive advantage.
+Doing your part in eliminating unconscious bias is not only the right thing to do but will also improve your hiring process and help you attract top talent.

 Today, take a step back and reflect on your hiring process.
 How might it be biased, and how can you fix it?
 We’ll dive into some common forms of bias and how to address them.